srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 This test is important, checking whether your back-end app is picking up the telemetry being sent out by your simulated device.
 Remember your device app is still running, and sending telemetry.

-1. To run the `cheesecaveoperator` back-end app in the terminal, open a Terminal pane, and then enter the following command:
+1. To run the `CheeseCaveOperator` back-end app in the terminal, open a Terminal pane, and then enter the following command:

     ```bash
     dotnet run